LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

    :type:`bytes` object.
 Accepts one optional parameter that can specify the initial size in bytes for the stream; or specify the :type:`string`, :type:`pdf_doc`, or :type:`bytes` object to convert to a new bytes object.
-If converting a :type:`string` object, it can accept a second optional parameter to specify the encoding of the string.
+If converting a :type:`string` object, it can accept an optional second parameter to specify the encoding of the string.

 Inspecting and Manipulating Bytes Objects